boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Drill down

-On adding the second value to the Columns section, the alert message will be shown.
+When the second value is added to the Columns section, the alert message will be displayed.

 ![Drill confirmation alert](/static/assets/visualizing-data/visualization-widgets/images/drillalert.png)

 Click `Yes` to enable the option.
-If you click `No,` a single value will be added to the Columns section.
+If you click `No`, a single value will be added to the Columns section.

 *Figure: Chart with a drilled view of the selected region.*